The Gateway Card is free and gives you access to activities, play schemes and buddy schemes through the short breaks programme

 - It helps activity providers apply for funding to support your child, such as training, resources and extra staff

 - The information you provide helps us to make sure short breaks are spread fairly across Hampshire

 You will still be required to pay the standard cost for your child to attend the activity.
 The Gateway Card will help activity providers apply for funding to cover any additional costs that are required for your child to participate fully.

 - Register for a Gateway Card

 Please note that if you are an existing Gateway Card holder you will need to continue using your existing card up until 31 March 2019.
 From 1 April you will be required to use and show your new card at all activities your child attends.

 All applications must be submitted online as we are no longer able to accept paper based application forms.
 If you do not have access to a computer, tablet or mobile device, please visit your local library where you can access one free of charge.

 Please note that as all existing Gateway Card holder are being asked to reapply, there may be delay in confirming whether or not your child is eligible for a new Gateway Card.
 We will endeavour to respond to you within 12 weeks.

 - Lost or missing cards

-If you have lost or misplaced your Gateway Card, contact the Short Breaks Team.
-They will give you a replacement card.
+If you have lost or misplaced the email that contains your digital Gateway Card then please contact the Short Breaks Team, who will be able to re-send you the email containing your card.